 All six SDKs are thin wrappers over the same C++ core.
-The five modalities — voice, streams, robotics, games, data — are exposed as sub-imports (or sub-namespaces / sub-packages) in every language.
-Method names align across languages in idiomatic case; once you know one SDK, the others should feel familiar.
+Every language exposes the five modalities as sub-imports (or sub-namespaces / sub-packages): voice, streams, robotics, games, and data.
+Method names align across languages in the idiomatic case of each language.
+When you know one SDK, the other SDKs are familiar.

 TypeScript